 - Skip Ahead to

-A Guest is a user who does not share your email domain and has been invited to your Organization to work on a specific task, project or team.
+A guest is a user in an organization who does not share the organization's email domain.
+Guests can be invited to organizations to work on specific tasks, or in specific projects or teams.

-You can collaborate with clients, contractors, customers, or anyone else who does not have an email address at an approved Organization email domain (i.e. @gmail.com or @yahoo.com).
-These people would become Organization Guests.
+You can collaborate with clients, contractors, customers, or anyone else who does not have an email address at an approved organization email domain (i.e. @gmail.com or @yahoo.com).
+Once invited, these users will become organization guests.

 - If you share a task with them; they will only see that task.

 - If you share a project with them; they will see that project and all tasks within that project.

 - If you invite them to a team; they will see all public projects within that team, providing they’ve been added as a team member.